Joy Buolamwini: Career and research

+In 2025, Buolamwini was elected to the Board of Directors of the Legal Defense Fund, a nonprofit civil rights law organization.

 AI bias and gender equity

-Dr. Joy Buolamwini’s research on AI bias has been pivotal in advancing gender equity within engineering and technology.
+Dr. Joy Buolamwini's research on AI bias has been pivotal in advancing gender equity within engineering and technology.
 Her research found that AI-powered facial-recognition systems showed higher error rates when identifying darker-skinned women, with rates reaching 34.7%, compared to 0.8% for lighter-skinned men.
 These disparities indicated potential biases in algorithmic design, where biased training data and incomplete evaluation processes led to unequal technological outcomes based on both gender and skin tone.

-Buolamwini’s personal experience with AI performance limitations motivated her research into algorithmic bias.
+Buolamwini's personal experience with AI performance limitations motivated her research into algorithmic bias.
 While working on a facial-recognition-based art project at the MIT Media Lab, she discovered that commercial AI systems could not consistently detect her face due to her darker skin.
 This frustration inspired her landmark research project Gender Shades, which rigorously evaluated facial analysis systems from IBM, Microsoft, and Face++.
 Her study revealed that these systems were most accurate for lighter-skinned men, with error rates as low as 1%, while their accuracy plummeted for darker-skinned women, with misclassification rates as high as 47%.

 Realizing that these failures stemmed from data imbalances, Buolamwini introduced the Pilot Parliaments Benchmark, a diverse dataset designed to address the lack of representation in typical AI training sets, which were composed of over 75% male and 80% lighter-skinned faces.
 This new benchmark set a critical precedent for evaluating and improving AI performance by ensuring more equitable testing standards.

 Her findings contributed to significant changes in the tech industry.
 Following the publication of her research, companies such as IBM and Microsoft took steps to improve their algorithms, reducing bias and enhancing accuracy.
 However, Buolamwini has noted that improved technical accuracy alone does not eliminate risks of potential misuse in areas such as racial profiling, surveillance, and hiring decisions.

 To address these concerns, Buolamwini co-founded the Safe Face Pledge, encouraging tech companies to adopt ethical AI practices.
 The pledge prohibits weaponizing facial recognition, bans lawless police use, and demands transparency in government surveillance applications.
 Her advocacy emphasizes that achieving fairness in AI development requires a multi-faceted approach, including regulatory frameworks and collaborative efforts.